Lower Gastrointestinal Endoscopic Ultrasonography

-Your healthcare provider will talk to you about how to prepare for the procedure.
-He may tell you not to eat or drink anything after midnight on the day of the procedure.
-He will tell you what medicines you may or may not take on the day of your procedure.
+- Your healthcare provider will tell you how to prepare.
+He or she may tell you not to eat or drink anything after midnight on the day of the procedure.
+Arrange to have someone drive you home after the procedure.

-- The echoendoscope will be lubricated and gently placed into your anus.
+- The echoendoscope will be placed into your anus.
 It will then be passed through the rectum and into the large intestine.
-The passage of the scope may cause a feeling of pressure and some discomfort.
-Your healthcare provider will slowly advance the scope while he watches its movement on a small video screen.
-He will also take pictures.
-Your healthcare provider may take tissue samples and send them to a lab for tests.
-He may also treat any known conditions you have.
+You may feel some pressure or discomfort.
+Your provider will slowly move the scope forward while he or she watches its movement on a screen.
+He or she will also take pictures.
+Tissue samples may be taken and sent to a lab for tests.
+Your provider may also treat any conditions you have.

 You may have bleeding, an abnormal heartbeat, high blood pressure, or trouble breathing.
 Your small intestines, large intestines, or rectum may get injured because of increased pressure from the scope.